 The documents reviewed consisted of a combination of policy papers, organization reports, executive summaries, policy briefs, working group reports, and survey reviews.
 Most of these were used to assess the landscape of H&CC from the caregivers' perspective with the remaining specifically used for program evaluation purposes.
-The search generated studies that could be categorized into three broad categories: those measuring the caregivers' experience with the caregiving role and/or the services provided to them and their loved ones (n=11); those measuring the caregivers' satisfaction with the caregivers' experience with the caregiving role and/or the services provided to them and their loved ones (n=8); and caregiver cost and outcomes, such as burden and stress (n=1).
+The search generated studies that could be categorized into three broad categories: those measuring the caregivers' experience with the caregivers provided to them and their loved ones (n=11); those measuring the caregivers' satisfaction with the caregivers' experience with the caregiving role and/or the services provided to them and their loved ones (n=8); and caregiver cost and outcomes, such as burden and stress (n=1).